mrochon/b2csamples/Policies/ForceAADwhenAvailable/README.md

 Add-IefPoliciesSample ForceAADWhenAvailable -owner mrochon -repo b2csamples
 ```

-**Note:** currently the email address used for HRD is not write-protected when displayed later
+**Note:** currently the email address used for HRD is not copied to or write-protected when displayed later
-in the sign-in or sign-up dialogs, i.e. the user could change it.
-That's a bug - I am waiting to find out why the simple solution (making the fields Readonly in HRDExternsions) is not working
+in the sign-in dialog, i.e. the user could change it.
+That's a bug - looking at how to fix it.
-as it should.
-The alternative is to override both the sign-in and sign-up self-asserted TechnicalProfiles with new ones using a Readonly, new field for that entry.